icl-utk-edu/blaspp/INSTALL.md

 options include:

     use_openmp
         Whether to use OpenMP, if available.
-        yes (default)
+One of: yes (default)
         no

     build_tests
         Whether to build test suite (test/tester).
         Requires TestSweeper, CBLAS, and LAPACK.
-        yes (default)
+One of: yes (default)
         no

     use_cmake_find_blas
         Whether to use CMake's FindBLAS, instead of BLAS++ search.
-        If BLA_VENDOR is set, it will use CMake's FindBLAS. yes
+One of: yes
         no (default)
+        If BLA_VENDOR is set, it automatically uses CMake's FindBLAS.

     BLA_VENDOR
-        use CMake's FindBLAS, instead of BLAS++ search.
+        Use CMake's FindBLAS, instead of BLAS++ search.
 For values, see: https://cmake.org/cmake/help/latest/module/FindBLAS.html

 Standard CMake options include:

     BUILD_SHARED_LIBS
-        Whether to build as a static or shared library. yes             shared library (default)
+        Whether to build as a static or shared library.
+One of: yes             shared library (default)
         no              static library